James Graham-Montgomery

-Lieutenant-Colonel Sir James Graham-Montgomery, 4th Baronet (1850 – 7 November 1902) was a Scottish British Army officer and landowner.
+Lieutenant-Colonel Sir James Gordon Henry Graham-Montgomery, 4th Baronet (1850 – 7 November 1902) was a Scottish British Army officer and landowner.

 Biography

 Graham-Montgomery was the son of Sir Graham Graham-Montgomery, 3rd Baronet (1823–1901) and Alice Hope Johnstone (d.1890).
 He was educated at Eton College, and succeeded his father in the title of Baronet Montgomery of Stanhope in June 1901.
 With his succession, he also inherited Stobo Castle, in the Scottish Borders, in the former county of Peeblesshire.
 The Manor of Stobo had been the family seat of the Graham-Montgomery Baronets from 1767, and the castle itself was constructed between 1803 and 1811 for his grandfather Sir James Montgomery, 2nd Baronet, then remodelled for his father who also had the grounds redesigned in 1872.

 Military career

 Graham-Montgomery was commissioned into the Coldstream Guards as a lieutenant in 1869, and saw active service with his regiment in Egypt during the Anglo-Egyptian War in 1882, where he was present at the Battle of Tell El Kebir.
 For his service he received the Egypt Medal and the Khedive's Star.
 He retired from the army in 1889 with the rank of lieutenant-colonel.